2020 Library Summer Reading Program

-Rick Goldin's "A Hammer and A Book" music and puppet program is an upbeat and entertaining family concert that fits in well with the 2017 library summer reading theme "Build a Better World".
+Rick Goldin’s “Happily Ever After” music and puppet program is an upbeat and entertaining family concert that fits in well with the 2020 library summer reading theme “Imagine Your Story”.

-It includes songs about books, reading, and libraries, as well as songs about carpenters, tools, lumber, construction vehicles and other building themes.
-It also features appearances by Rick's singing animal puppets Henry the Horse, Quackleberry Duck and others.
+It includes songs about fairy tales and popular children’s books and stories, as well as songs about learning to read and going to the library.
+It also features appearances by Rick’s singing animal puppets Henry the Horse, Quackleberry Duck and others.

 Rick’s children’s concerts feature singing and song-leading of original and familiar songs (with guitar accompaniment), movement songs, child-participation, and lots of silliness and fun for the whole family.